Fresh Sweet Cherry Pie with Coconut-Almond Crunch Topping. A recipe for misfit cherries.

 Those misfit cherries are perfect for this Fresh Sweet Cherry Pie with Coconut-Almond Crunch Topping.

 On its own, the pie is very simple – just a crust full of sweet cherry filling helped along with a few tablespoons of cherry liqueur – but the topping perfectly complements the cherries and brings out their best.
-It’s a crunchy, buttery streusel made with pulverized almonds and sweetened coconut.
+It’s a buttery, crunchy streusel made with pulverized almonds and sweetened coconut.
 Sweet and salty, creamy and crunchy.
 Add the topping to the pie midway through baking, and it turns a lovely golden color that makes you want to just skim it off the top and eat it by itself.
 In embarrassingly large spoonfuls.

 But if you can show a little restraint, and let the pie cool until it’s slightly warm, you’ll have the perfect combination of buttery crust, warm fruit and crunchy topping, just waiting for a scoop of cold vanilla ice cream.
 You can compromise on the lattice top, but cherry pie requires vanilla ice cream.
-It’s in the Constitution.

 Fresh Sweet Cherry Pie with Coconut-Almond Crunch Topping